cyprus327/FractalRenderer/README.md

+# Fractal Renderer

+This is a fractal renderer made in C# with OpenTK.

 ## Current supported fractals:

 - The Mandelbrot Set
 - The Julia Set
 - Burning Ship
 - The Multibrots
 - The Mandelbulb

+## Features:

+- Realtime rendering.
+- Renders all of the above fractals (except for the Mandelbulb) with 64 bit precision.
+- Supports zooming and panning.
+- Uses the GPU instead of the CPU.

 ### Example video showing off a little of everything
 https://streamable.com/738frg

 ### Example video of a Mandelbrot zoom and messing around with Julia constants
 https://streamable.com/jaijdj

+## Installation:

+1. Clone this repository or download the .zip file.
+2. Open the .sln file in Visual Studio 2022.
+3. In release mode, build or run the solution.
+4. If building the solution instead of running, find the .exe file generated and run it.

-## Keybinds:
+## Usage:

 ### For all other than Mandelbulb:
-- Left click and move the mouse to move
+- Left click and move the mouse to pan
 - Q to zoom out
 - E to zoom in
+- R to reset the zoom
 - Z to decrease max iterations
 - X to increase max iterations
 ### For Mandelbulb: